-- A. Single family dwellings when authorized by the Monterey Township Planning Board as a special use.
+- A. Single family dwellings on parcels larger than two (2) acres or not created in compliance with Section 5.05.D or upon parcels with frontage upon a road designated as a "Seasonal Road" by the Allegan County Road Commission.
 In considering such authorization the Monterey Township Planning Commission shall consider the following standards: - 1.
 The location of said dwelling and lot in respect to whether the land is presently being utilized or is capable of being used for the production of agricultural crops. - 2.
-The location of said dwelling and lot in respect to whether it would interfere with or substantially hinder any existing of potential future farming operation of activity within the immediate area. - 3.
-The present and future ability of the township, county and school district to provide adequate vehicular access, schools, public safety and other necessary public serviced to the proposed dwellings.
+The location of said dwelling in respect to whether it would interfere with or substantially hinder any existing of potential future fanning operation of activity within the immediate area. - 3.
+The present and future ability of the township, county and school district to provide